oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q10: Initial Malicious Execution

-**Question:** Work backwards.
-Trace the process chain to the very first malicious execution.
-The incident started with Lisa opening something from her desktop.
-Find the earliest malicious process creation event on the workstation.

-**Answer:** `review.dll`
+I traced process activity on the workstation to identify the initial point of compromise.
+I determined that the earliest malicious execution involved review.dll.

 **Query Used:**
 ```kusto